anhhchu/beaker/README.md

     <img src="./assets/images/db-cluster-library.png" />

 4. Option 3: Install as notebook-scoped library
-   - Upload the wheelfile to `dbfs:/FileStore` then run `%pip install` in your notebook Python cell
+   - Upload the wheelfile to `dbfs:/FileStore` or a folder location on your Databricks repo
-   - `pip install path/to/your/whl_file`
+   - Run `%pip install` in your notebook Python cell: `%pip install path/to/your/whl_file`

 ### Usage